 Dalit Lan and Associate Prof. Ayelet Baram-Tsabari, The Faculty of Education in Science and Technology, and Dr. Sagi Dalyot, Faculty of Civil and Environmental Engineering, Technion.

 The ambition that school graduates will be able to acquire, interpret and use relevant new information throughout their lives is one of the main goals of the education system and is considered part of 21st Century skills.
-The Covid-19 crisis exposed publics to a great deal of scientific, quantitative-statistical and geographical information that which is essential to informed decisions making on individual and society level.
-Digital and static maps are central to Corona related information and guidelines, so that the general public must understand and process geographical information from spatial representations.
+The Covid-19 crisis exposed the public to a great deal of scientific, quantitative-statistical and geographical information that which is essential to informed decisions making on individual and society level.
+Digital and static maps are central to COVID-19 pandemic related information and guidelines, so that the general public must understand and process geographical information from spatial representations.

 This study aims to examine the application of spatial geographical practices in daily life and the relationship between these skills and the formal geographical instruction in school.
 The research question: To what extent is geographic literacy relevant to understanding and making informed decisions in students’ and adults’ daily lives?